 Disclosure and reporting conditions for stabilisation

-1. The following information shall be adequately publicly disclosed before the opening of the offer period of the relevant securities:
+1. The following information shall be adequately publicly disclosed by the time of, or at the same time as, the adequate public disclosure of the terms of the offer [See Response #11] of the securities:

 the fact that stabilisation may be undertaken, that there is no assurance that it will be undertaken and that it may be stopped at any time;

-the fact that stabilisation transactions are aimed to support the market price of the relevant securities during the stabilisation period;
+the fact that stabilisation transactions are aimed to support the market price of the securities during the stabilisation period;

 the beginning and end of the period during which stabilisation may occur;

-the identity of the stabilisation manager, unless this is not known at the time of publication, must be publicly disclosed before any stabilisation activity begins;
+the identity of the stabilisation manager, unless this is not known at the time of publication in which case it [See Response #14] must be publicly disclosed before any stabilisation activity begins;

 the existence and maximum size of any overallotment facility or greenshoe option, the exercise period of the greenshoe option and any conditions for the use of the overallotment facility or exercise of the greenshoe option.